rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 ### Exercises

-_Refining the specification of `min3`_: The specification we wrote is a bit loose: It says the result value should be smaller than `x`, `y`, and `z`, but it does not say that it must be equal to one of these.
+_Exercise:_ The specification we wrote is a bit loose: It says the result value should be smaller than `x`, `y`, and `z`, but it does not say that it must be equal to one of these.
 For example, a function that always returns `0` would satisfy this spec specification.
 Improve it.

-_Exercise._ Practice the workflow of specifying and testing the function `add`.
+_Exercise:_ Practice the workflow of specifying and testing the function `add`.

 - Write a specification with the postcondition that `add` should return the sum of its inputs.
 Remember that CN supports standard